Ship fast.

 // → 200 OK full admin profile returned to any logged-in userThese are real vulnerability classes — the kind that pass code review and break in production.

 You define the target.
-We handle the rest.
+We verify ownership, test within scope, and document the results.

 Step 1 of 4